Softeq/XToolkit.WhiteLabel/documentation/articles/how-to/create-ios-custom-view.md

-# Create Custom View for iOS
+# Create iOS Custom View

 How to create custom view via VS for Mac: